xentoshi/xentoshi/README.md

-### Hi there, my web name is Xentoshi and I'm political science graduate shifting career to tech.
+### Hi there, my web name is Xentoshi 👋
-I'm looking for mentor!
-Please, reach out, would love to meet! 👋

 - 🔭 I’m currently working on cryptocurrency mining.
 - 🌱 I’m currently learning Three.js and Web3 technologies.
-- 👯 I’m looking to collaborate on Javascript, Three.js and Web3 technologies.
-- 🤔 I’m looking for help with Web3 technologies.
+- 🦄 Also hangout with homies @ https://buildspace.so/.
-- 💬 Ask me about cryptocurrency mining, political science.
+- 💬 Ask me about cryptocurrency mining.
 - 📫 How to reach me: xentoshi@protonmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love dance!